stephenslab/pathways/README.md

 ## Data

++ `genes.txt.gz` is a tab-delimited text file containing gene information.
+This file was downloaded from the [HGNC website][hgnc] on March 20, 2020.

 + `pathways.txt.gz` is a tab-delimited text file containing basic pathways meta data, such as the name of the pathway, and the data source.
 This file was downloaded from [Pathway